-Despite of the peaceful characteristic of the movement, it was disproportional reprehend by the enforcement power of the state.
-The police was instructed to remove the protesters from the public space, where the have the constitutional right to be.
-In some cases the violence used by the police results in death of some people.
+Despite the peaceful character of the movement, it was disproportional reprehend by the enforcement power of the state.
+The police were instructed to remove the protesters from the public space, where they have the constitutional right to be.
+In some cases, the violence used by the police results in the death of some people.

 In the other side of the city, a parade was happening.
 A homage to the traditions and history of the country.
-It was also a pacific movement and attracted more thousand of people the occupy the streets and plazas of the area.
+It was also a peaceful movement and attracted more thousands of people the occupy the streets and plazas of the area.
 But not repression or death.
-In fact, the police helps the movement to flow without any causalities.
+In fact, the police help the movement to flow without any causalities.

 Why?
 What makes these two movements so different?
-And why the government responses are so contrasting?
+And why the government responses are so contrasting?s